Sylvia Stave: Career

 In 1930, she contributed a pewter and ebony chessboard and an enamelled silver cask to the Stockholm Exhibition.
 After the National Museum acquired the cask, her future was no longer in doubt.
 Although she was still only 23 years old, Hallbergs, with a staff of some 600, promoted her to artistic director.

 During the 1930s, she submitted her designs to numerous exhibitions, receiving a series of favourable press reports from the critics.
 One of the most important was in Stockholm's NK department store, where she presented her creations alongside those of the established designers Folke Arström and Rolf Engströmer.
 She also exhibited abroad, in Chicago (1933), New York, London and Leipzig (1934), and Paris (1937).
 In contrast to the mass-produced items from Hallbergs, her designs centred on far more exclusive, avant-garde creations in silver and pewter, often in electroplated silver which was in fashion at the time.
 Her creations included an orb-shaped coffee set with wooden handles and a cocktail shaker which was marketed by the Italian company Alessi in 1989.
 She also designed items for mass production, including plates, bowls, casks, jugs and kitchenware.
 She is remembered in particular for a huge commemorative silver plaque for the Norwegian shipping firm Wilh.
 Wilhelmsen for their 75th anniversary in 1936.

 In 1937, Stave represented Hallbergs at the World Exposition in Paris, receiving praise for her pieces from the critics.
 She was admitted to the École des Beaux Arts where she studied for the next two years.
 In 1939, on returning to Sweden, she contributed designs to Hallbergs for that year's collection.
 It was to be her last contribution as in 1940 she married the French physician René Agid and settled with him in Paris.
 She discontinued her designing activities, living the rest of her life as a housewife.

+Sylvia Stave and René Agid had two sons: Yves and Olivier.
+Yves Agid, an internationally recognized neurologist and co-founder of the Brain and Spine Institute (ICM) in Paris, married France Basdevant, with whom he had two children, Isabelle and David.
+He later remarried and had a daughter, Elsa.
+Olivier Agid is a painter, married Brigitte Patte, and the father of Félix and Roméo.

 Sylvia Stave died in Paris on 28 October 1994.
 Many of her works are included in the permanent collection of Stochholm's National Museum.